U.S., Russia set for Jan 10 security talks amid Ukraine tensions | Law-Order

 U.S. and Russian officials will hold security talks on Jan.
 10 to discuss concerns about their respective military activity and confront rising tensions over Ukraine, the two countries said.

-A spokesperson for the Biden administration announced the date late on Monday, and said Russia and NATO were also likely to hold talks on Jan.
+A spokesperson for U.S. President Joe Biden's administration announced the date late on Monday, and said Russia and NATO were also likely to hold talks on Jan.
 12, with a broader meeting including Moscow, Washington and other European countries set for Jan.
 13. Russian Deputy Foreign Minister Sergei Ryabkov confirmed those dates on Tuesday and said he hoped the talks with the United States in Geneva would start a process that would give Moscow new security guarantees from the West.

-"There will be areas where we can make progress, and areas where we will disagree.
-That's what diplomacy is about."
-A U.S. official, speaking on the condition of anonymity, told Reuters that the United States would keep the Harry Truman carrier in Europe for now rather than sending it to the Middle East.
+Such guarantees are a longstanding demand of Moscow, which alarmed the West by massing tens of thousands of troops near Ukraine in the past two months following its seizure of Ukraine's Crimea peninsula in 2014 and its backing of separatists fighting Kyiv troops in eastern Ukraine.
+The European Union demanded a say in any security deal.

-The official said however that there were no plans to move it closer to Ukraine and despite the Russian troop buildup, there were still no U.S. warship in the Black Sea.
-U.S. President Joe Biden on Monday signed into law a spending bill that, among other things, will provide $300 million for an initiative supporting Ukraine's armed forces and billions more for European defence broadly.
+The official said there were no plans to move it closer to Ukraine and despite the Russian troop buildup, there was still no U.S. warship in the Black Sea.
+Biden on Monday signed into law a spending bill that, among other things, will provide $300 million for an initiative supporting Ukraine's armed forces and billions more for European defence broadly.

-Russia annexed Crimea in 2014 and backed a pro-Russian separatist uprising in the east of Ukraine that resulted in Kyiv losing control of a swath of territory in a conflict it says killed 15,000 people.
+Russia's annexation of Crimea and support for the separatist uprising in the east of Ukraine resulted in Kyiv losing control of a swath of territory in a conflict it says killed 15,000 people.
 Major combat ended with a ceasefire in 2015, but deadly clashes still take place regularly.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)